chengsun/ep/docs/Diary.md

 8/1/13 *(~1 hour)*
 ------
+* Now that the Christmas break is over, I wanted to start researching the techniques that I will use.
 * I was learning about mesh representations and operations, from [this blog post][ryg halfedge-theory].
 * I started my research on fluid dynamics and simulation techniques.
   I found out that there are three approaches I can take: solving Navier-Stokes (NS) equations directly, using Smoothed Particle Hydrodynamics (SPH), or Lattice Boltzmann (LBM).